Lori10/Loan-Approval-Prediction/README.md

 ## Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/Lori10/Banglore-House-Price-Prediction/issues) here by including your search query and the expected result
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/Lori10/Loan-Approval-Prediction/issues) here by including your search query and the expected result

 ## Future Scope

 * Use other ML Estimators
-* Try other feature engineering approaches to get a possible higher model performance
+* Try other techniques for handling imbalanced data to get a possible higher model performance
 * Optimize Flask app.py Front End